a man pushing a blue ball uphill

 The program encourages its members to participate with complete abstinence from all drugs, including alcohol.
 Studies have shown that members are more likely to succeed in dealing with their addiction by observing strict abstinence.

-If you are interested in joining NA, you must first have an authentic and true desire to quit.
-Typically, upon calling your local service office, a member of NA will ask to speak with the person struggling with addiction, and things will progress.
+If you are interested in joining NA, you must first have a genuine desire to quit.
+Typically, a family member calls a local service office about a loved one.
+A member of NA will ask to speak with the person struggling with addiction, and things will progress.

 Federally Assisted Drug and Alcohol Treatment Centers